cyschan/SATbot2.0/model/README.md

 flask db upgrade

 # ~ Launch flask ~ #
-flask run <- starts dev server
+flask run --no-reload <- starts dev server
+There may be issues with loading speech emotion reconignition's BERT model without --no-reload.
+It also means the server instance will have to be restarted manually upon any code changes

 Commands for root dir: